-R. Parents requesting information outlined in this policy should submit written requests for information through the campus director or superintendent, as noted in the respective section.
-Appropriate school personnel will either make the information available or provide a written explanation of why the information is being withheld within ten days of the request.
-Any parent whose request is denied or who does not receive a response within 15 days may submit a written request for the information to the board of education.
+Parents requesting information outlined in this policy should submit written requests for information through the Director of Instruction, Executive Director, Career Planning Center or Superintendent, as noted in the respective section.
+Appropriate school personnel will either make the information available or provide a written explanation of why the information is being withheld within ten (10) days of the request.
+Any parent whose request is denied or who does not receive a response within fifteen (15) days may submit a written request for the information to the board of education.
 The board will include an item on its next public meeting agenda (or the following meeting, if time does not permit inclusion of the item on the agenda) to allow the board to formally consider the parent's request.